-The Mercedes OM611 engine was produced from 1997 to 2003 with a displacement of 2151 cc. cm., and from 1999 to 2006 – 2148 cubic meters. see Installed on both passenger cars and commercial Mercedes-Benz Sprinter and Mercedes-Benz Vito.
+The Mercedes OM611 engine was produced from 1997 to 2003 with a displacement of 2151 cc, and from 1999 to 2006 – 2148 cc.
+It was installed on both passenger cars and commercial Mercedes-Benz Sprinter and Mercedes-Benz Vito.
 It is a 4-cylinder common rail diesel engine with an intercooler and 2 overhead camshafts that drive all 16 valves.

 These are the technical capabilities of this engine:

 - 4-cylinder layout;

 - the presence of a turbocharger;

 |Max power output, hp||102 – 125 | 122 – 143 (turbo)|